BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 This has not been tested for other Linux OS's.
 Let me know if you use it on other Linus OS's.

-1) Download files:

-644	10-override.begin - beginning default lines for /etc/systemd/system/docker.service.d/10-override.conf file used by systemd docker.service.
-Other lines for /etc/systemd/system/docker.service.d/10-override.conf file will be created by running /etc/docker/start-dockerd-with-systemd.sh.

-644	dockerd-configuration-file - dockerd option file for setting DOCKER_OPTS= environment variable to be added to Ubuntu 14.04 (upstart) in /etc/default/docker file and Ubuntu 16.04 (systemd) in /etc/systemd/system/docker.service.d/10-override.conf

-644	dockerd-configuration-file.service

-744	setup-dockerd.sh

-644	start-dockerd-with-systemd.begin

-644	start-dockerd-with-systemd.end

-2) Append dockerd-configuration-file to /etc/default/docker for ubuntu 14.04 upstart docker daemon
-3) Run dockerd-configuration-file.service as a service to create $OVERRIDE_FILE before sudo systemctl start docker so this service is a pre-req of docker.service will need to add that to dockerd-configuration-file.service

 ## Install
 To install, change directory to the location you want to download the scripts.
 Use git to pull or clone these scripts into the directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.